 A large machine aims the rays at the lymph node areas affected by lymphoma.
 This is local therapy because it affects cells in the treated area only.
-Most people go to a hospital or clinic for treatment five days a week for several weeks.
+Patients come to the outpatient radiation therapy clinic for treatment five days a week for several weeks.

 If Hodgkin’s lymphoma returns after treatment, you may require a bone marrow transplant.
 A transplant of your own blood-forming stem cells (autologous stem cell transplantation) allows you to receive high doses of chemotherapy, radiation therapy, or both.